andrewsolomon/training.dancer.lpw.2011/README.md

-Learning Website Development with Dancer
+Learning website development using Dancer
 ========================================

 A hands-on training session at LPW 2011 to develop a website with dynamic content.

 From doing the exercises you will:

+ * learn to use the Dancer framework
+ * learn to use Template Toolkit
- * understand the concept of Model-View-Controller within the Dancer framework
+ * understand the concept of Model-View-Controller
- * learn how to structure code to make a site easy to change and maintain
+ * experience structuring code for maintainability
- * learn how to use object oriented Perl modules
+ * experience using object oriented Perl modules

 What's Dancer?